Email FacebookTwitterMenu burgerClose thin

 Tips for Estate Planning

 • Do you know if your trust is the right format for your finances or estate?
 A financial advisor can help you set up your trust, protect your assets and grow your wealth.
 If you don’t have a financial advisor, finding one doesn’t have to be hard.
-SmartAsset’s matching tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s matching tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Before trying to end a trust, let’s learn how they’re made.
 We can start with a guide to the different types of trusts.